A new offering from the partnership between Boulder Journey School and CU Denver

 Throughout this interactive, online Master’s program, you will deeply study the philosophy, foundational ideas and practices from the infant toddler centers and preschools of Reggio Emilia, Italy.
 While exploring the Reggio Emilia Approach, you will make extensive connections between your own context and the Reggio-inspired work at Boulder Journey School, a school for young children and teacher education developed in partnership with the School of Education and Human Development at the University of Colorado Denver.

-Note: This program is designed so that students can work full-time while earning a Master’s degree in less than two years.
+Note: This program is designed so that students can work full-time while earning a Master’s degree in two years or less.
 It is also created to support educators who work in diverse contexts, including urban public schools and HeadStart programs.

 For an additional cost, you can choose to observe and/or to participate in an internship at Boulder Journey School for a requested period of time.
 You can also choose to participate in the Student-Professor Study Group in Reggio Emilia, Italy in March.